 Currency & banks

 The currency in Iceland is the Icelandic króna (ISK).
 Foreign currencies can be exchanged in banks.
-Today it’s not very common to see bills and coins, people rather use debit or credit cards or even onions apps to pay for goods and services in daily life.
+Today it’s not very common to see bills and coins, people rather use debit or credit cards or even mobile phone apps to pay for goods and services in daily life.

 It’s necessary to have a bank account when living and working in Iceland.
 That will enable you to get your salaries directly into your bank account and it’s important for daily financial transactions.
 With a bank account you will also get a debit card to use when paying for things and services.
 Banks offer different interest rates and their services vary a bit so it’s good to choose a bank carefully to find out which of them suites you the best.